 All members of the Palmer College community should be free from sexual misconduct impacting the educational or workplace environment.
 The College seeks to foster a climate free from sexual misconduct through a coordinated education and prevention program, clear and effective policies, as well as investigative and complaint procedures that are prompt, equitable and accessible to all.

-Sexual Misconduct Policies and Resources
+Sexual Misconduct Policies and Procedures

-Report Sexual Misconduct Options
+Sexual Misconduct Reporting Options

 Any member of the College community may report or file a complaint of sexual misconduct through the Title IX Coordinator or deputies by telephone, email, or in person during regular office hours.

 Accordingly, the College encourages impacted individuals to notify the TIX Coordinator.
 Campus Security may be contacted at any time to provide assistance in contacting local law enforcement

 **Simply reporting Sexual Misconduct does not constitute a Formal Complaint**